marianovalles/docs/source/manual/client_adapter.rst

 Implementers of client libraries are encouraged to provide the following:

-- a *timed read* procedure that respect a timeout
+- a *timed read* procedure that respects a timeout
 - a *batch read* procedure that returns all events that arrive within a specified time interval.